tobixen/thrash-protect/README.md

   environment, but there exists no documentation.
 I've always been running it without any special configuration.

-* In extreme situations this program will get too much swapped out
+* In extreme situations this program will get too much swapped out, and the box may become "totally thrashed".

 Roadmap
 -------

 Focus up until 1.0 is deployment, testing, production-hardening, testing, testing, bugfixing and eventually some tweaking but only if it's _really_ needed.
-Some things that should be considered:
+Some things that may be considered before 1.0:

-* More tweaking / troubleshooting situations were thrash-bot wins over thrash-protect
+* More "lab testing", and research on possible situations were thrash-bot wins over thrash-protect

 * look into init scripts, startup script and systemd script to ensure program is run with "nice -n -20"